 - Place sliced apples in prepared pie crust.

-- In a small saucepan, whisk together the butter, brown sugar, water, cinnamon, salt, and flour and bring to a boil.
+- In a small saucepan, whisk together the butter, brown sugar, water, cinnamon, salt, and first portion of flour and bring to a boil.
 Cook for 1 minute and remove from the heat.
 Set aside.

-- Using a stand mixer make the crumb topping by mixing the flour, brown sugar and softened butter until it resembles coarse sand-- about 3-4 minutes.
+- Using a stand mixer make the crumb topping by mixing the second portion of flour, brown sugar and softened butter until it resembles coarse sand-- about 3-4 minutes.

 - Pour the caramel mixture over the apples in the pie crust.
 Use your hands to form the crumb mixture into small clumps and place on top of apples ( it will seem like a lot of crumbs, but use them all).